 The Centenary Lecture Series

-The Centenary lecture series curated and introduced by Owen Sheers, will bring leading UK and international figures from business, politics, sports, culture and the arts to the University's stunning state of the art Great Hall venue which is located on its Bay Campus.
+The Centenary Lecture Series curated and introduced by Owen Sheers, will bring leading UK and international figures from business, politics, sports, culture and the arts to the University's stunning state of the art Great Hall venue which is located on its Bay Campus.

-Autumn 2016- Literature Centenary Lectures
+Spring 2017- Literature Centenary Lectures